pvvx/ZigbeeTLc/README.md

 A solid "BT" icon indicates a connection loss or the thermometer is not registered with the Zigbee network.

-The flashing "BT" icon is called by the identification command.
+The flashing "BT" icon is called by the "identify" command.

-**Индикация на LCD экране:**

-Длительно отображаемый значок “BT” обозначает потерю связи или отсутствие регистрации термометра в сети Zigbee.

-Мигающий значок “BT” вызывается по команде identify.

 ## Current additions

-1. Добавлена сборка проекта с помощью ‘make’ (Windows/linux) и возможность импорта 'Existing Project' в "[Telink IoT Studio](http://wiki.telink-semi.cn/wiki/IDE-and-Tools/Telink_IoT_Studio/)".
+1. Added project assembly using 'make' (Windows/linux) and the ability to import 'Existing Project' into "[Telink IoT Studio](http://wiki.telink-semi.cn/wiki/IDE-and-Tools/Telink_IoT_Studio/ )".

-2. Заданы интервалы по умолчанию для отчетов по температуре и влажности в 20-120 (мин-мах) секунд, reportableChange в 0.1C и 1%.

-3. Оптимизировано потребление при отключении координатора или потере связи. Выполняя _rejoin_, при нарушении связи термометр потребляет достатчно много. Следите за работой вашего координатора сети - Zigbee не любит (практически не переносит) отключений координатора.
+2. Default intervals for temperature and humidity reporting are set to 30-120 (min-max) seconds, reportableChanged to 0.1C and 0.5%.

+3. Consumption has been optimized when the coordinator is disconnected or connection is lost.
+When performing _rejoin_, if the connection is broken, the thermometer consumes quite a lot.
+Monitor the work of your network coordinator - Zigbee does not like (almost cannot tolerate) coordinator outages.

 4. Consumption has been optimized when polling the reset button or contact.